kzoostureps21/Employees-of-Kalamazoo-College-who-Signed-Campus-Employee-Commitment-to-Supporting-Students-/README.md

 # Overview
 # Statistics
 11 employees have filled out this form.
-72.7% of employees answered "No, I would prefer remain public with my support." and 27.3% of employees answered "Yes, I would prefer to remain anonymous.".
+Of these respondents, 72.7% answered "No, I would prefer remain public with my support." and 27.3% answered "Yes, I would prefer to remain anonymous.".
 # Supporters
 The following employees publicly support the goals set forth in _A Review of the "Strategic Plan" and the Student Climate_:
 Dennis Frost